gajeam/Pulitzer-Prize-Styleometrics-Project/README.md

 * Never use a foreign phrase, a scientific word, or a jargon word if you can think of an everyday English equivalent.
 * Break any of these rules sooner than say anything outright barbarous.

-The overall objective of this project is to explore to what extent Pulitzer Prize winning articles conforms to these heuristics in comparison to other journalistic articles.
-To achieve this end, we will create a model that assigns quantitative values to each of the Orwell’s metrics.
-We will apply this model to three corpora: Reuters, the New York Times, and Pulitzer Prize winning articles.
+The overall objective of this project is to create a tool that highlights where pieces of text break these rules.
+To achieve this end, we will create a computational model that can detect each of these attributes.
+Our end product will provide examples as well as a comparison of how well our model does to human marked up text.